 The MitraStar Technology takes good care of the issues affecting our stakeholders.
-All stakeholders are invited to visit the CSR pages on the Unizyx Holding Corporation and MitraStar Web sites to learn the details about how the company handles the issues, or they can write to the CSR mailbox for direct feedbacks or suggestions.
+All stakeholders are invited to visit the CSR pages on the MitraStar Web site to learn the details about how the company handles the issues, or they can write to the CSR mailbox for direct feedbacks or suggestions.